MORE IN THIS SECTION

 This Bereavement Orientation package explores the importance of self-compassion during the grief journey and shares information on completing a Wellness Plan.
 In addition, ways to keep yourself healthy while grieving, coping strategies, and our body’s nervous system during grief.

-BEREAVEMENT ORIENTATION PACKAGEWe will explore Mindfulness Meditation as a way to be fully present, engaging in our lives with compassion and awareness, and learning to cultivate well-being, happiness and serenity.
+We will explore Mindfulness Meditation as a way to be fully present, engaging in our lives with compassion and awareness, and learning to cultivate well-being, happiness and serenity.
 Bring your ‘Beginner’s Mind’, letting go of preconceived notions and unhelpful habitual patterns of thinking.
 Allow yourself to open to the wisdom of the present moment.
 Instruction and guidance will be adapted to the needs and backgrounds of the participants.
 A typical session will include guidance; sitting and moving meditation and mindful tea.
 No experience in meditation or movement is necessary to fully enjoy this class.

 This beginner yoga series is designed for those who are grieving the loss of a loved one.
 Grief is not just a feeling, it has an impact on all areas of our being; the emotional, physical, social, and spiritual aspects of self are affected.
 This group attempts to address all of those aspects on some level.
 We will focus on proper breathing techniques, freeing up joints, and learning basic yoga postures along with guided meditation at the end of each class.
-You will be supported by trained hospice volunteers and will have the opportunity to connect with others who are also grieving.

 Walking with others can be a comforting and healing way to approach grief and loss.
 Being with others who share a similar experience can be of great comfort as each person gives and receives support gaining strength to face the long grief journey ahead.